-A third offense OWI, DUI in Wisconsin is a whole new ball game compared to a second or first offense.
+A third offense OWI in Wisconsin is a whole new ball game compared to a second or first offense.
 Like a second offense drunk driving conviction, a third offense drunk driving conviction carries with it a mandatory jail sentence.
 A sentence of up to one year in county jail.
-However, unlike a second offense where it is only considered a second offense if it is within ten years of your first, a third offense is based on lifetime convictions.
+However, unlike a second offense where it is only considered a second offense if it is within ten years of your first, a third offense DUI is based on lifetime convictions.
 Theoretically you could have two first offense convictions and a third offense.
 Furthermore, judges and prosecutors have little sympathy for repeat drunk drivers.
-If you are charged with a 3rd offense OWI/DUI you need to fight your charge head on.
+If you are charged with a 3rd offense OWI you need to fight your charge head on.

 Mandatory jail time for a third offense OWI conviction.

 Wisconsin law mandates jail time in the county jail from a minimum of 45 days to a maximum of one year.
 Again, what your sentence is will be based on the OWI sentencing guidelines and the specific facts of your case.
 If you have a high BAC, you will likely be facing a longer jail sentence.
 Similarly, if your last drunk driving conviction was relatively recent, you may be in for a longer time.

 If I am convicted, when will I have to go to jail?

 Unlike a second offense, if you are convicted your sentence will be forthwith.
 Forthwith means you are hauled away immediately after being sentenced.
 You no longer have the privilege of setting a report date.
 This means you need to make sure you have your affairs in order, have contacted the jail to set up your Huber privileges and potential electronic monitoring.

 Large fines for a Third Offense OWI, DUI.